-Calcium gluconate is given as a 1 gram IV push over 2-3 minutes.
+Calcium gluconate is given as a 1 gram IV push over about 7 minutes.
 You’re more likely to see this in practice than the other option, calcium chloride (500-1000 mg IV push over 2-5 minutes).

 Why do we prefer calcium gluconate?
-Well, for starters, calcium carbonate is three times as potent as calcium gluconate.
+Well, for starters, calcium chloride is three times as potent as calcium gluconate.

 It's also an irritant when given IV and will burn your patient’s veins something fierce.

-To get around this problem we administer calcium carbonate through a central line.
+To get around this problem we administer calcium chloride through a central line.
 Good luck getting that placed (if your patient doesn’t have one already) in the middle of a hyperkalemic emergency.

 So again, to recap.
 Let's remember that calcium does nothing to treat the underlying problem (elevated potassium).
 But it does buy you time.
 It will keep your patient stable enough while you diagnose and fix the potassium problem.
 In practice, it’s too risky to not give calcium.

 Alright.
 So we’ve stabilized the myocardium (if the first dose of calcium gluconate doesn’t stabilize the EKG, go ahead and repeat it).